-- Overcurrent Shutdown (OCSD)-The overcurrent shutdown forces the output into Hi-Z. The device asserts the FAULT pin and updates the I2C register. - DC Detect-This circuit checks for a dc offset continuously during normal operation at the output of the amplifier.
+- Overcurrent Shutdown (OCSD): The overcurrent shutdown forces the output into Hi-Z. The device asserts the FAULT pin and updates the I2C register. - DC Detect: This circuit checks for a dc offset continuously during normal operation at the output of the amplifier.
 If a dc offset occurs, the device asserts the FAULT pin and updates the I2C register.
-Note that the dc detection threshold follows PVDD changes. - Overtemperature Shutdown (OTSD)-The device shuts down when the die junction temperature reaches the overtemperature threshold.
+Note that the dc detection threshold follows PVDD changes. - Overtemperature Shutdown (OTSD): The device shuts down when the die junction temperature reaches the overtemperature threshold.
 The device asserts the FAULT pin asserts and updates I2C register.
-Recovery is automatic when the temperature returns to a safe level. - Undervoltage (UV)-The undervoltage (UV) protection detects low voltages on PVDD.
-In the event of an undervoltage condition, the device asserts the FAULT pin and resets the I2C register. - Power-On Reset (POR)-Power-on reset (POR) occurs when PVDD drops below the POR threshold.
-A POR event causes the l2C bus to go into a high-impedance state.
-After recovery from the POR event, the device restarts automatically with default l2C register settings.
-The l2C is active as long as the device is not in POR. - Overvoltage (OV) and Load Dump-OV protection detects high voltages on PVDD.
+Recovery is automatic when the temperature returns to a safe level. - Undervoltage (UV): The undervoltage (UV) protection detects low voltages on PVDD.
+In the event of an undervoltage condition, the device asserts the FAULT pin and resets the I2C register. - Power-On Reset (POR): Power-on reset (POR) occurs when PVDD drops below the POR threshold.
+A POR event causes the I2C bus to go into a high-impedance state.
+After recovery from the POR event, the device restarts automatically with default I2C register settings. - Overvoltage (OV) and Load Dump: OV protection detects high voltages on PVDD.
 If PVDD reaches the overvoltage threshold, the device asserts the FAULT pin and updates the I2C register.
-The device can withstand 40-V load-dump voltage spikes. - SpeakerGuard-This protection circuitry limits the output voltage to the value selected in I2C register 0x03.
+The device can withstand 40-V load-dump voltage spikes.
+The device supports load-dump in both standby and active modes. - SpeakerGuard: This protection circuitry limits the output voltage to the value selected in I2C register 0x03.
 This value determines both the positive and negative limits.
-The user can use the SpeakerGuard feature to improve battery life or protect the speaker from exceeding its excursion limits. - Adjacent-Pin Shorts-The device design is such that shorts between adjacent pins do not cause damage.
+The user can use the SpeakerGuard feature to improve battery life or protect the speaker from exceeding the excursion limits. - Adjacent-Pin Shorts: The device design is such that shorts between adjacent pins do not cause damage.